AndreFreitasz/clone-tabnews/README.md

 # Review of movies and series
-Website to evaluate series and films
+Website to evaluate series and films scs